By now, you’ve heard the old news.

 Last year, California required all construction contractors and businesses to install panels on newly-built homes.

-You may find this to be a freakin’ annoying box you now need to check off.
+You may find this to be an annoying box you now need to check off.

 We totally get it.
 You’re insanely busy.

 Making this headache even worse, you and your potential buyers are wondering how to finance these contraptions.

 Perhaps this will change your mind about solar: